ERP shortlist for finance workflows

 Moderate

-Module-driven controls.
-Available but consistency depends on edition and setup choices.
+Controls available but consistency depends on setup choices.

 Strong